 Will Bee Balm Come Back After Deer Eat Them?

-Bee balm is seldomly damaged by deer due to the fact the deer do not like the minty orange scent of the plant.
+Bee balm is seldom damaged by deer because it has a minty-orange scent that deer avoid.
 Bee balm is a hardy plant that tends to spread easy.
-If deer happen to eat the plant, it will most likely come back from the munching.
+If deer happen to eat the plant, it will most likely recover in a few weeks.

-If the flower has been eaten, you can deadhead it (cut the flower part off).
+If the flowers or foliage have been eaten, trim back any ragged stems.
 This will actually encourage more flowering.
-If the foliage has been eaten, you can cut back the plant to around 6 inches of height.
-Bee balm benefit from annual deadheading, cutting back and splitting the plant.
+You can cut back the growth to around 6 inches if necessary without harming the plant.
+Bee balm benefits from annual deadheading, cutting back, and division.

 Sources: Rutgers New Jersey Agricultural Experiment Station ‘Landscape Plants Rated by Deer Resistance’ 2018